-The Audit and Compliance Committee and Management recognize that fraud prevention and detection are primarily the responsibility of Management.
+The Audit and Compliance Committee and Senior Management recognize that fraud prevention and detection are primarily the responsibility of Senior Management and the Business Units.
 However, IAG may add value to the Bank by:

-- Evaluating the consideration of fraud risk in every audit and conducting the appropriate audit procedure based on the identified fraud risk. - Exercising due professional care to the degree that fraud may be present in activities covered by the normal course of audit. - Evaluating the risk of fraud and the manner in which it is managed by the Bank. - Examining and evaluating the adequacy and effectiveness of the internal control's system commensurate with the extent of a potential exposure within the Bank. - d.
-Other Services that may be requested by Management or as instructed by the Audit and Compliance Committee provided such activities would not compromise IAG's objectivity and independence.
+- Evaluating the consideration of fraud risks in every audit and conducting the appropriate audit procedures based on the identified fraud risks; - Exercising due professional care to the degree that fraud may be present in activities covered by the normal course of audit; - Evaluating the fraud risks and the manner in which they are managed by the Bank: and - Examining and evaluating the adequacy and effectiveness of the internal control system commensurate with the extent of a potential exposure within the Bank. - d.
+Other Services that may be requested/instructed by the Audit and Compliance Committee and Senior Management provided such activities would not compromise IAG's objectivity and independence.